New to container gardening? Learn how to avoid the ten most common container gardening mistakes.

-You can also use a product called "Better Than Rocks," to take up space.
+You can also use a product called "Better Than Rocks" to take up space.
 It will make your container lighter and less expensive because you won't need as much potting soil.

 If you do over-water, leaves may turn yellow and fall off, or your plants may get limp.
 If your soil is too wet, move the container to a dry, breezy spot until it dries out.
 If you have the room, you can also move your container garden into a garage or sheltered spot to dry it out, particularly if the weather is continuing to be wet.

 Many, especially hanging planters or small containers, need watering even more often because there is less soil to hold moisture.
 When you water, make sure to really soak your plants – if you just give them a sip, the water will only wet the top layer of soil.
 Water until you see it coming out of the bottom of your pot.

-Lots of people use water crystals but they are expensive and some tests have shown that they aren't particularly effective.
+Lots of people use water crystals, but they are expensive and some tests have shown that they aren't particularly effective.

-If your plants do dry out, don’t despair; even the most pathetic, limp, plant might revive with a good drink.
+If your plants do dry out, don’t despair; even the most pathetic, limp plant might revive with a good drink.
 If the container is small enough, submerge the whole thing in a bucket of water until the air bubbles subside.
-For a large container take a skewer or stick and gently poke holes deep into the soil to allow water to reach the roots.
-Then water generously.
+For a large container, take a skewer or stick and gently poke holes deep into the soil to allow water to reach the roots.
+Then, water generously.

 Buying plants at a reputable local nursery is a good place to start in your quest for healthy plants.
 You have a greater chance of getting plants that are disease and pest free and well cared for than at a big box store.
 At a nursery, you can often get a wealth of information and advice from knowledgeable staff.
 Don't be afraid to ask someone to help you pick out a good plant.

-If you can’t resist the prices of buying plants from a big box store (and occasionally, who can’t?), try to buy them on or close to the day they’re delivered.
+If you can’t resist the prices of buying plants from a big box store, try to buy them on or close to the day they’re delivered.

 When your container gardens start looking leggy or ragged, don’t be afraid to cut them back.
 You may want to put them in an out-of-the-way spot until they rebound, but chances are they’ll come back healthier and happier with a good haircut.

-Make sure that all the plants in your container garden share the same sun, soil and water requirements.
+Make sure that all the plants in your container garden share the same sun, soil, and water requirements.
 You can find out this information from your seed packets or plant labels.

 In container gardening, what nutrients there are in your potting soil are either quickly used by the plants or are washed out with repeated watering.
 Fertilizing container gardens regularly is a key to their success.
 You can start with a slow release fertilizer mixed in with your potting soil and then add a diluted, liquid fertilizer, such as fish emulsion, every couple of weeks.
 Try organic or all natural fertilizers.

 Before you make your container gardens, evaluate how you live.
 Do you travel a lot during the summer?
 If so, either get self-watering containers, an automatic drip irrigation system, enlist some help to keep your plants healthy and alive while you’re gone or get plants that don't need a lot of water.

 Garden how you live.
 Are you casual or formal?
 Some people like neat, well-planned, formal containers.

 Remember, this isn’t brain surgery –- there’s lots of room for error.
 Have fun and experiment.
-Whatever your lifestyle or personality you can make container gardens that will give you joy and bring beauty to your surroundings.
+Whatever your lifestyle or personality, you can make container gardens that will give you joy and bring beauty to your surroundings.